adobe/xdm/CONTRIBUTING.md

 }
 ```

+### Structuring Schemas - Nesting versus Namespaces

+The use of JSON-LD namespaces in XDM means that schema definitions are organized around two axes.
+The first is the structure of the JSON, which may be nested to an arbitrary depth.
+The second is the orthogonal layer created by each independent namespace.
+While both organizing axes are available, it is important to use each for its intended purpose.

+Namespaces should be used to allow organizations to develop XDM-based grammars independently of each other, without fear of conflict and without a need to coordinate.
+In general, it is desirable to have the smallest set of namespaces possible while meeting the above goals.

+Namespaces *should not* be used to organize or group concepts within a grammar.
+When organizing concepts, schema authors should either define sub-objects for each concept, or consider breaking out the concept into an independent schema, as described in "Re-use and Modularity".

 ### Other Schema Extensions

 XDM is using a couple of custom keywords that are not part of the JSON Schema standard.
 These include: